 This Gatsby post was written for Gatsby 3 and is no longer maintained.
 If you would like to try out SvelteKit or Astro, check out the maintained posts which are based on those.
 Astro lets you continue to use React but also with partial hydration which can be used to provide an enhanced user experience.
 SvelteKit offers server side rendering as well as static site generation.
 See the post on how performance improved switching from Gatsby to Astro for more background.

 Using Gatsby Themes is the main topic of this post.
-First of all, we will look at why they are not what you might think they are.
+First, we will look at why they are not what you might think they are.
 Then we look at their superpowers.
-Finally we use a Gatsby Theme.
+Finally, we use a Gatsby Theme.
 Before we do any of that, though, I wanted to explain how I came across Gatsby Themes.

 I have been doing the 100 Days of Gatsby Code Challenge.
-There have been foour previous challenges, which took me from creating a proof of concept site, to building out a fully featured headless shopify store.
-For the final challenge I had to build a Gatsby Theme then upload my new theme to the NPM repository as a package .
-If it wasn't for the challenge I probably wouldn't have discovered Gatsby Themes.
+There have been four previous challenges, which took me from creating a proof of concept site, to building out a fully featured headless Shopify store.
+For the final challenge, I built a Gatsby Theme, then upload my new theme to the NPM repository as a package .
+If it wasn’t for the challenge, I probably wouldn't have discovered Gatsby Themes.
 That's because although I had heard of them, I had assumed (from the name) they were just another way of styling your Gatsby sites.
 We'll see later that they carry a lot of power.
-And with that great power comes great responsibility (I made that last bit up 😀 — Gatsby Themes are really powerful though).
+And with that great power comes great responsibility (I made that last bit up 😀 — Gatsby Themes are quite powerful, though).

-First of all, forget the name as it might be a little misleading.
+First, forget the name, as it might be a little misleading.
 You are probably used to Gatsby

 template for your clients.
 Imagine you are maintaining all of those sites and a new Gatsby feature